|Nutrition Facts (per serving)|

 No-bake cheesecakes firm up in the refrigerator after the ingredients are whipped together in a stand mixer.
 If your cheesecake is too soft or doesn't firm up, make sure you are using the proper ratio of softened block-style cream cheese (not whipped) and heavy cream.
 No-bake cheesecake also needs to chill for several hours in the fridge before serving, so make it ahead and try chilling for longer if it hasn't quite set up after a few hours.

-- 4 tablespoons unsalted butter (or coconut oil; melted)
+4 tablespoons unsalted butter (or melted coconut oil)

 Gather the ingredients.

-In a medium bowl combine the almond flour, melted butter, keto-friendly granulated sugar substitute, and salt.
+In a medium bowl, combine almond flour, melted butter, keto-friendly granulated sugar substitute, and salt.
 Stir until it forms a sandy consistency.

-Press the mixture into the bottom of a 9-inch springform pan.
-Place in the refrigerator to set while proceeding with the next steps.
+Press mixture into bottom of a 9-inch springform pan.
+Place in refrigerator to set while proceeding with next steps.

-In the large bowl of a stand mixer, combine the cream cheese, heavy whipping cream, keto-friendly granulated sugar substitute, lemon juice, lemon zest, and vanilla extract.
+In large bowl of a stand mixer, combine cream cheese, heavy whipping cream, keto-friendly granulated sugar substitute, lemon juice, lemon zest, and vanilla extract.
 Whip for 5 minutes until fluffy.

-Pour the filling over the chilled crust, smoothing the top with a spatula or soon.
-Cover and chill in the refrigerator for at least 3 hours or overnight.
+Pour filling over chilled crust, smoothing top with a spatula or soon.
+Cover and chill in refrigerator for at least 3 hours or overnight.

-When ready to serve, prepare the berry topping.
-In a medium pan over medium heat, combine the berries, water, keto-friendly granulated sugar substitute, lemon juice, and cinnamon.
-Bring to a boil then simmer, uncovered, until the sauce has thickened.
+When ready to serve, prepare berry topping.
+In a medium pan over medium heat, combine berries, water, keto-friendly granulated sugar substitute, lemon juice, and cinnamon.
+Bring to a boil, then simmer, uncovered, until sauce has thickened.
 About 10 to 15 minutes.
 Cool before serving.

-To serve, run a thin knife around the edge to loosen the crust from the sides of the pan.
-Release the springform pan and remove the sides.
-Top each slice with the cooled berry topping.
+To serve, run a thin knife around edge to loosen crust from sides of pan.
+Release springform pan and remove sides.
+Top each slice with cooled berry topping.
 Garnish with additional lemon zest, if desired.

 How to Store